-Gianluigi Guercia is a photographer based in Cape Town.
+Gianluigi Guercia is a photographer based in South Africa.
 He has been working on the African continent since 2003 on editorial and personal projects.
 His work has been published and exhibited widely.

 Born in Naples in 1974 where he lived until 1999.
 He moved first to Rome and then from 2003 to Africa,

 where for more than a decade he has practiced documentary photography, working mainly for press agencies and international publications.